HOME

 Don remembers those great days of minor league football, and he remembers some of the story which "inspired" the movie.
 And what he told me convinced me that I wouldn't watch the movie if they duct-taped me to a seat.

-"Invincible‚" as Disney slyly tells us, is "inspired by a true story - the story of Vince Papale, who against long odds won a spot with the Eagles as a 30-year-old rookie, and managed to make a four-year NFL career out of it.
+"Invincible‚" as Disney slyly tells us, is "inspired by a true story."
+It's the story of Vince Papale, who against long odds won a spot with the Eagles as a 30-year-old rookie, and managed to make a four-year NFL career out of it.
 He really did.
 That much is true.

 Nothing could be further from the truth.
-"Inspired by a true story" may provide Disney with the cover it needs to play fast and loose with that "true story," but it really isn't the true Vince Papale story unless it acknowledges what he did, and at an advanced age at that, to put himself in a position to get that shot at the NFL.
+"Inspired by a true story" may provide Disney with the cover it needs to play fast and loose with that "true story," but it really isn't the true Vince Papale story unless it acknowledges the things that he did, and at an advanced age at that, to put himself in a position to get that shot at the NFL.

-It was the fall of 1973, the World Football League was on the horizon, and I was scouting the minor leagues of the East, preparing for the coming of the World Football League.
+It was the fall of 1973.
+The World Football League was on the horizon, and I was scouting the minor leagues of the East, preparing for the coming of the WFL.
 This one particular Saturday night, I was in a suburb of Philadelphia called Aston, Pennsylvania, watching a team called the Aston Knights play the Schuylkill Coal Crackers in a Seaboard Professional Football League game.

-They were a rough, hard-nosed bunch, and to tell the truth, something of an affront to most of the other teams in the league, because while the rest of us were striving to create an image of "minor-league" football, cultivating our local media, marketing our ticket plans, putting on innovative halftime shows (we once had a female skydiver in a Budweiser bikini land in the middle of our stadium) and featuring players recruited from the training-camp cuts of NFL teams, the Knights' operation was barely a step up from sandlot.
+They were a rough, hard-nosed crew, and to tell the truth, something of an affront to most of the other teams in the league, because while the rest of us were striving to create an image of "minor-league" football, cultivating our local media, marketing our ticket plans, putting on innovative halftime shows (we once had a female skydiver land in the middle of our stadium in Hagerstown wearing only a Budweiser bikini) and featuring players gleaned from the training-camp rosters of NFL teams, the Knights' operation was barely a step up from sandlot.

 They were a mixed bunch, ranging from grizzled veterans of semi-pro ball to kids just out of high school to guys with solid college backgrounds.
 I recall a good running back from Duke named Frank Ryan, a linebacker from Notre Dame named Mike Kondrla, and a great little quarterback named John Waller, who had set all sort of passing records at Temple.